 After hanging, the work will be assessed by a jury of internationally renowned photography professionals.
 The winner will be presented with a €15,000 cash prize and the runner-up will receive €5,000.
 These prizes will be awarded during the private view at the Van Nelle factory.

-All shortlisted photographers will be given €2,000 to cover research expenses.
+All shortlisted photographers will be given €2,000 to cover production expenses.
 Somfy will cover the costs of presenting the photographs for exhibition, for example printing, enlarging and framing costs.